kalevitan/coned-formulas/RegularExpressionScript/README.md

 Ruby Find & Replace Script
 ==============

-Change the 'filename' in the .rb document to the current file path i.e. /path/to/my/xmlfile.xml.
+Change the "file_name" in the .rb document to point to the current file.
+>_i.e. /path/to/my/xmlfile.xml_

-Run `ruby coned-findRepalce.rb`
+Save the file and run: `ruby coned-findRepalce.rb`